Rayyan-101/PagePalette/README.md

-# 📚 PagePalette – MERN Bookstore Web Application
+# 📚 PagePalette – MERN Stack Based Bookstore Web Application

 **PagePalette** is a full-featured web application designed for browsing, and managing books.
 Built using the **MERN stack** technology (MongoDB, Express.js, React.js, Node.js), it provides an intuitive and seamless experience for both **book lovers** and **sellers**, supporting both **free** and **paid** books.